 To avoid over-expecting, you can set smaller goals instead of one big one for the entirety of the project.
 As these small goals are reached, it will be easier for the project team and those involved to see results and what needs to be altered.

-A successful ERP project goes through series of preparation as well as obstructions stemming from both technical defects and people issues.
+A successful ERP project goes through a series of preparation as well as obstructions stemming from both technical defects and people issues.

 To solve your people issues, build a strong team by selecting the right members, and ensure that you have the approval from top-level management beforehand.